peteash10/2017-body-of-work/words/7 - Practical Plan.md

 Ask a number of people to record themselves narrating everything around them in a public space at the same time.
 Video the scene simultaneously.
 Sync all recordings so viewers can switch between POVs.

+###Eye tracker vs computer vision.

+Compare how different people explore an image using an eyetracker, and then compare that with how different computer vision systems look at images. cf [Robot Readable World](https://vimeo.com/36239715).
+Inspired in part by [Alexis Lloyd's Eyeo 2015](https://vimeo.com/175846583) talk on developing collaborative relatioships with machines.

+###Mapping with the community.

+Riffing off community engagement tactics from georgraphers, etc, giving maps and renders to the public to get them to fill in the gaps with their local knowledge.
+Something about seeing how different images and scans of an area (Lidar, map, aerial photo, ground photos, multispectral) can inform how people explore it on the ground.

 ##Outputs